 Power BI Embedded is intended for ISVs or developers who are building applications and want to embed visuals into those applications to help their customers make decisions without building an analytics’ solution from the ground up.
 Embedded analytics enables business users to access the business data and perform queries to generate insights using this data within the application.

-Power BI, on the other hand, is a software-as-a-service analytics solution that gives organizations a single view of their most critical business data.
+Power BI is a software-as-a-service analytics solution that gives organizations a single view of their most critical business data.

 What is the difference between Power BI Premium and Power BI Embedded?